SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 But what is neoliberally infested New Zealand doing?
 F-ing unemploying university staff.
 It's Gross, incompetent politics, and disgusting anti-social governance.
-The government is supposed to be the preeminent  public sand social purpose institution of all, but the neoliberals run governments as anti-worker and anti-social institution who by policy choice, no market necessity, serve the wealthy and the capitalists, who themselves have no problem finding bread to eat and real estate to speculate upon.
+The government is supposed to be the preeminent public and social purpose institution of all, but the neoliberals run governments as an anti-worker and anti-social institution who by policy choice, not market necessity, serve the wealthy and the capitalists, who themselves have no problem finding bread to eat and real estate to speculate upon.

 Honestly.
 A neoliberal politician today needs psychedelics to cope when they wake up to reality, to the horrors and injustices they have perpetrated.
-Anyone who thinks the government needs to get money of rich people *before* it can issue the currency.
-They're not only ignorant now, but since MMT has become headlines they are disgusting frauds and willfully ignorant, and that becomes a crime against humanity, and over time only more of a crime, less of an innocent ignorance.
+Same with anyone who thinks the government needs to get money off rich people *before* it can issue the currency.
+They're not only ignorant now, but since MMT has become headlined they are disgusting frauds and willfully ignorant, and that becomes a crime against humanity, and over time only more of a crime, less of an innocent ignorance.

-### Poer of the Pen ctivism
+### Power of the Pen Activism

 I know it feels pathetic, but the word *is* powerful.
 It's juts you have to use it, not stay silent.
 So I wrote an email to the journalist who published the "Crisis in